Stripped in Pornland

 Gorgeous cover girls peered at me from behind glass.
 Their transcendental beauty immortalized on glossy 8x10s, framed, dusted, and admired.

 He raised his arms and wrapped his hands around my neck.
 I froze.
-Years of friendship and a working relationship that was never flirty or sexualized, despite the atmosphere, questioned.
-Down the tubes.
+Years of friendship and a working relationship that was never flirty or sexualized, despite the atmosphere, questioned and destroyed.

-He held my pale neck in his thick fingers.
+He held my soft neck in his thick fingers.
 They curled around my throat and squeezed ever so slightly.
 Not enough to hurt me physically, but plenty to violate me emotionally.

 His chipmunk face lunged toward me.
 I stood still.
 Poised against my inner panic.
 Statuesque in my fear.
 Mortified.
 Every millisecond-movement dragged in a heaviness that paused each frame of space and time in a live-action Eadweard Muybridge motion photo sequence.
 An underwater nightmare.
 Then his full lips pressed against mine.
 His big hands tightened ever so slightly.
 I couldn’t pull away because I was immovable stone.
 His fat tongue forged its way passed my lips and licked across my teeth, prying them open.